LJanketic/ToDo-application/README.md

 # ToDo Application

-This is the server repository of the ToDo app.
+This is the server repository of a simple Todo application server.
 Postman collection can be found in project files.

+## Note: This is the final version of the server which utilizes the sms-service
+In further development, the service is removed along with its config and .env variables

 ## Secrets